gagradebnath/FinTech/app/README.md

 - `routes/`: All Flask route blueprints, organized by feature/module.
 - `static/`: Static files (CSS, JS) for the frontend.
 - `templates/`: Jinja2 HTML templates for all pages.
-- `utils/`: Utility modules for authentication, blockchain, notifications, etc.
+- `utils/`: Utility modules for authentication, blockchain, notifications, registration, etc.

 ## How to Extend